 In this class, students act as part of a working technology project team.
 During the term prior to the beginning TSTI, each student applies for a position on a particular team working on a specific project; only students accepted for such positions will be admitted into the course.
 Students begin TSTI with a series of lectures and workshops that familiarize them with the project methods and protocols used by TSTI.
 They then work under the supervision of a faculty project manager and subject matter advisors.
-Teams submit their work for regular phase reviews; set and conform to explicit schedules for project work; monitor and assure project quality; assess and mitigate project risks; draft, update and maintain all project documentation; and are ultimately responsible for the outcome of the project.
+Teams submit their work for regular phase reviews; set and conform to explicit schedules for project work; monitor and assure project quality; assess and mitigate project risks; draft, update and maintain all project.
 This course is one of several options in the School of Technology for students to fulfill their experiential education requirements.

 Prerequisite(s): PRMG2010.
-Offered at Providence, Providence CE 4.5 Quarter Credit Hours